Skip to main content

 Most people find 7-10 days ideal.
 A week lets you hit Dublin, the Cliffs of Moher, and at least one other region.
 Ten days gives you room to breathe and actually soak it in rather than rushing.

 For the countryside, yes — and yes, you'll be driving on the left.
 It's intimidating for about 20 minutes, then it feels normal.
-Patrick can help you decide which parts of your trip make sense by car versus organized tour.
+I can help you decide which parts of your trip make sense by car versus organized tour.

 Mild but unpredictable — think layers, not just a rain jacket.
 Summer (June–August) averages around 65°F and has the most daylight.
 Spring and fall are beautiful and less crowded.
 Winter is moody and dramatic if you like fewer tourists.